Hocine El Orfi

-Hocine El Orfi (born January 27, 1987, in Bou Saâda) is an Algerian footballer.
+Hocine El Orfi (born January 27, 1987) is an Algerian footballer.
 He plays mainly as a defensive midfielder.

 Club career

 Born in Bou Saâda, El Orfi began his career in the youth ranks of his hometown club, Amel Bou Saâda, eventually making his way to the first team.
 In 2007, he signed for Paradou AC.

 JS Kabylie

 On June 4, 2010, El Orfi was loaned out by Paradou AC to JS Kabylie for one season.
 On May 1, 2011, El Orfi started for JS Kabylie in the 2011 Algerian Cup Final where they beat USM El Harrach 1–0 to win the trophy.
 In June 2011, his loan was extended for another season.

 USM Alger

 In the summer of 2012, El Orfi joined USM Alger from Paradou AC, signing a two-year contract.
 The transfer fee was not disclosed.
 On September 15, he made his debut for the club as starter in the first week encounter of the 2012–13 Algerian Ligue Professionnelle 1 against CS Constantine.